-- 1021. (a) Except as otherwise specifically provided in this code, all of the following shall be verified: - (1) A petition, report, or account filed pursuant to this code. - (2) An objection or response filed pursuant to this code to a petition, report, or account. - (b) The verification of a petition shall be made by the petitioner or, if there are two or more parties joining in the petition, by any of them.
-The verification of a report or account shall be made by the person who has the duty to make the report or account.
-The verification of an objection or response shall be made by the objector or respondent.
+- 1021. (a) All of the following shall be verified: - (1) A petition, report, or account filed pursuant to this code. - (2) An objection or response filed pursuant to this code to a petition, report, or account. - (b) Except as provided in subdivision (c), the verification shall be made as follows: - (1) A petition shall be verified by the petitioner or, if there are two or more parties joining in the petition, by any of them. - (2) A report or account shall be verified by the person who has the duty to make the report or account. - (3) An objection or response shall be verified by the objector or respondent or, if there are two or more parties joining in the objection or response, by any of them. - (c) If a petitioner, objector, or respondent is absent from the county or for some other cause is unable to make a verification, the petition, objection, or response may be verified by the attorney for the petitioner, objector, or respondent.

 Comment.
 Section 1021 restates former Section 1284 [AB 708] without substantive change.
-Subdivision (a) is comparable to Sections
+Subdivision (a) is comparable to Sections 1450 (guardianship and conservatorship law) and 11003(a) (trust law).

-1450 (guardianship and conservatorship law) and 11004(a) (trust law).
-Subdivision (b) continues former Section 1284(b) without change.
+Subdivision (b) restates former Section 1284(b) without substantive change.
 In the case of a corporate fiduciary, a responsible person, such as a corporate officer, should verify a report or account.